KelH83/makers_databases_blog/designrecipe.md

 ## 1. Extract nouns from the user stories or specification

 ```
-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of students' names.
+I want to write posts having a title.
+User > Post > Title

-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of cohorts' names.
+I want to write posts having a content.
+User > Post > Content

+As a blogger
+So I can let people comment on interesting stuff
+I want to allow comments on my posts.
+Others > Comment

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of cohorts' starting dates.
+I want the comments to have a content.
+Others > Comment > Content

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of students' cohorts.
+I want the author to include their name in comments.
+Others > Comment > Name

 ```

 ```
 Nouns:

-students, full_name, cohort_id, cohort_name, start_date
+Post, Title, Content, Comment, Content, Name
 ```

 ## 2. Infer the Table Name and Columns